Richard George Voge

+Richard George Voge, Jr., (4 May 1904 – 17 November 1948), was an officer in the Submarine Service of the United States Navy.
+Most civilians "did not realize that he was one of the foremost world authorities on underseas warfare, that he had figured in some of the most thrilling episodes of the vast conflict in the Pacific, or that he had been decorated, with citations drawn in the most laudatory terms, by Admiral Chester Nimitz and the President of the United States."

+Early life

-Richard George Voge (4 May 1904 – 17 November 1948), born in Chicago, Illinois, was an officer in the United States Navy.
-He completed the course at Harrison Technical High School in Chicago in 1921, and entered the Naval Academy later that year, graduating on 4 June 1925 and receiving his ensign's commission.
+Voge was born in Chicago, Illinois, the son of Harriet Fish and Richard George Voge, Sr. He completed the course at Harrison Technical High School in Chicago in 1921, and entered the Naval Academy later that year, graduating on June 4, 1925 with high honors and receiving his ensign's commission.

+Early naval career

+He attended the New London Submarine School, graduating first in his class.
 His first assignment was three years in the armored cruiser Pittsburgh (CA-4).
 In early 1929, Voge returned to the United States from the Far East to attend the Naval Submarine School at Naval Submarine Base New London, Connecticut.
 After completing that course and qualifying for submarine duty, he spent the bulk of his remaining time at sea in submarines, including the following pre-World War II assignments: